 Maintenance demands have decreased, as well.
-“Since the transmission does not have clutches, and there are fewer bearings, there are less contaminants in the oil,” explains Meeker.
-“This allows us to have less powertrain oil and increase the interval time for both the oil and filter.
-The significance compared to overall owning and operating cost is not huge, but every little bit helps.
-The long-term owning and operating cost is much less, since the components last much longer and are effectively designed for the life of the tractor.”
+"Since the transmission does not have clutches, and there are fewer bearings, there is less contaminants in the oil," explains Meeker.
+"This allows us to have less powertrain oil and increase the interval time for both the oil and filter.
+The significance compared to overall O&O cost is not huge, but every little bit helps.
+The long-term O&O cost is much less, since the components last much longer and are effectively designed for the life of the tractor."

-John Deere set CONEXPO-CON/AGG visitors abuzz with two hybrid-electric wheel loaders — the 644K and 944K.
+John Deere set CONEXPO-CON/AGG visitors abuzz with two hybrid wheel loaders – the 644K and 944.
 Each utilizes a unique hybrid solution.

 The 644K will be the first out of the gate, with a target date of 2012.
 It will be sold alongside the conventional torque converter model.
-“This is a transmission option on the 644,” says Kevin Funke, engineering manager, loaders.
+"This is a transmission option on the 644," says Kevin Funke, engineering manager, loaders.
 An electric generator and motor power the transmission and axles.
-“We are driving it through a traditional drivetrain system.”
+"We are driving it through a traditional drivetrain system on the 644K."

 The component layout leverages the conventional design.
 Coming off the engine is a driveshaft that runs to a gearbox, on which is mounted a generator and hydraulic pumps that run the front linkage.
 A cable runs from the generator to the Power Electronic Box mounted beneath the platform, with power cables extending from there to an electric motor.